rasmus-kirk/website/articles/2024-07-24_dont-use-nixos/index.md

 I started using NixOS after having to migrate my Arch configuration, and finding everything a complete mess.
 What had I configured?
 What had I installed?
 What state did I want to keep?
-Arch did not give me the proper tools to organize this, and I considered writing a bash script that set everything up to organize myself.
-Then I discovered NixOS and knew that this was exactly the tool I needed!
+Arch did not give me the proper tools to organize this, and I considered writing a bash script myself that set everything up.
+It seemed hacky and error-prone though, but then I discovered NixOS and knew that this was exactly the tool I needed!

-Learning to use NixOS was tough though.
+Learning to use NixOS was rough though.
 I spent a lot of time just getting basic stuff to work, and this was despite coming from Arch.
 Everything had to be done the "Nix Way", and as I maximized for reproducibility, I ended up playing whack-a-mole with countless of tedious issues.
 All of it for